 Steady Collective (www.thesteadycollective.org) is an Asheville-based harm reduction organization that was started in 2015.
 The following year, when House Bill 972 made syringe access programs legal in North Carolina, Steady began an exchange.

-Steady’s needle access event at Firestorm takes place for 2.5 hours/week.
+Steady’s syringe access event at Firestorm takes place for 2.5 hours/week.

-The location of this event was based on local data demonstrating high rates of injectable drug use in our neighborhood, namely the presence of needle litter.
+The location of this event was based on local data demonstrating high rates of injectable drug use in our neighborhood, namely the presence of syringe litter.

-Steady operates with funding from the Buncombe County Health Department and is regulated by state law.
+Steady has operated with funding from the Buncombe County Health Department and is regulated by state law.